 Pickles replace fresh tomato in this briny twist on a traditional Pico de Gallo.
-Pickle de Gallo (pickle salsa) is perfect served with tortilla chips for snacking or used as a relish for topping bratwursts and hamburgers.
+Pickle de Gallo (or dill pickle salsa) is perfect served with tortilla chips for snacking or used as a relish for topping bratwursts and hamburgers.

-This is one of those recipe ideas I really wish I could take credit for - Pickle de Gallo - a fresh pickle salsa.
+This is one of those recipe ideas I wish I could take credit for - a fresh dill pickle salsa.
 How brilliant is that!?
-I first stumbled upon this pickle salsa being advertised by Grillo’s Pickles.
-Unfortunately, I haven’t been able to find it near me so I decided to make my own.
+I first stumbled upon this pickle salsa being advertised by Grillo’s Pickles online.
+I haven't seen it consistently in stores near me, so I decided to make my own.
 Naturally.

 Pickle de Gallo is a briny, dill-forward condiment (a pickle salsa) that is well balanced with the addition of sweet red bell pepper and the bite of yellow onion.
-The combination makes a wonderful fresh pickle salsa that can be applied to dishes like a traditional pico de gallo atop tacos or treated like a relish to top grilled BBQ favorites.
+The combination makes a wonderful fresh pickle salsa that can be applied to dishes like a traditional pico de gallo atop tacos, like these Chicken Bacon Ranch Tacos, or treated like a relish to top grilled BBQ favorites like burgers and hot dogs.
+Or try including this pickle salsa with Doritos Walking Tacos for a fun twist.

 Jump to: